aichiro01/can-you-draw/README.md

 to make the game feel modern.
 The whole subject of this game is for it be old-school, and retro.
 So keeping the layout simple isn't due to the lack of ability
 , but meant to serve as simple colors, shapes, and function.

+Day 1:
+ Finding out what I can change

 **License & Copyright**
 Alexander Jang - Digital Media Artist, Freelancer, Illustrator